What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 What Are Faith-Based Counseling Centers and How Do They Work?

-Faith-based counseling centers are non-profit or charitable social service organizations that are run by a religious group.
+Faith-based counseling centers are non-profit or charitable social service organizations that are run by religious groups.
 They usually have a religious or spiritual mission to provide therapy or counseling to people who couldn’t otherwise afford it by offering it for free or for very low cost.

-The important thing to understand about them is that getting faith-based therapy or counseling is not a requirement if you go to one.
+The important thing to understand about faith-based counseling centers is that getting faith-based therapy or counseling is usually not a requirement if you go to one.
 This is especially true for large faith-based organizations that receive government funding alongside charitable donations.

 Large Faith-Based Organizations

-The following organizations are large and well-funded.
+The following organizations are large, well-funded charitable or non-profit faith-based organizations that often offer counseling and other mental health services.
 Chances are good one or more of them offers mental health services in your community.

 - Catholic Charities